 My favorite Japanese textbook

 Over the years, I’ve tried many Japanese textbooks for English learners.
-Most recently, I’ve been using Genki I in my college class and tried Minna No Nihongo with a tutor.
-Neither of these books really work for me.
+Most recently, I’ve been using Genki I and Genki II in my college class and tried Minna No Nihongo with a tutor.
+None of these books work for me in a way that makes sense to me.
 Whenever I try to study with them, I’m left with more questions than answers.

-It wasn’t until last year, after I started working as a technical writer and learning about instructional design, that I finally understood why I’ve had so much difficulty with Genki.
+It wasn’t until last year, after I started working as a technical writer and learning about instructional design, that I finally understood why I’ve had so much difficulty with the Genki series.
 I also know enough about my own learning style to realize that the way these textbooks are organized doesn’t make sense in my brain.
-Genki teaches a part of concept, then says, “Hey remember that concept we talked about last chapter?
+Genki teaches a part of concept, teachers another concept, then says, “Hey remember that concept we talked about last chapter?
 Here’s more stuff about it.”
 I prefer to group things together.

 Plus, Genki is written for learners who are studying in class or at least with other people.
-It has pages and pages of exercises you’re supposed to practice with a partner, but since I’m essentially self-studying, it’s annoying and all those exercises just get in the way.
+It has pages and pages of exercises you’re supposed to practice with a partner.
+That’s great if you’re in a class with people, but all those practice exercises are annoying and get in the way since my classes are online and I’m essentially self-studying.